 In the Timaeus, Aristotle’s teacher Plato attempted to combine atomism with plenism as a “likely story”.
 The atoms are the Platonic solids (regular, convex polyhedra), each having a distinctive role in the composition of objects.
-Like an irreverently intelligent school boy, Aristotle objects that the Platonic solids cannot fill space.
+Aristotle objects that the Platonic solids cannot fill space.
 Every arrangement of Platonic solids yields the sort of gaps that one can more readily predict in a universe composed solely of spherical atoms.

 Aristotle agrees that atoms could fill space if they were all cubes.
 Pressing his luck, Aristotle goes on to claim that tetrahedra can also complete space.
 It is testament to Aristotle’s subsequent authority that this claim was accepted for seventeen hundred years—despite being easily refutable by anyone trying to snugly combine tetrahedral blocks.
 Almost any choice of shapes guarantees interstitial vacua.
 This geometrical pressure for tiny vacua creates a precedent for the cosmic void (which surrounds the material cosmos) and the intermediate empty spaces that provide a promising explanation of how motion is possible.

 Yet Aristotle denied the void can explain how things move.
 Movement requires a mover that is pushing or pulling the object.
 An object in a vacuum is not in contact with anything else.
 If the object did move, there would be nothing to impede its motion.
 Therefore, any motion in a vacuum would be at an unlimited speed.
 This conflicts with the principle that no object can be in two separate places at the same time.